EEC193AB-master/kartikp7-path-finding/README.md

 ##### Updating the Visualization:
 As the search algorithm runs, the current position and the set of visited cells will change.
 Update the plot in real-time to reflect these changes.
 Use `plt.pause(seconds)` with a chosen number of seconds to make the visualization smooth to follow.

+You can call your function `plot_maze()` with additional parameters with the updated state of your path finding at every step of your path finding.
+Hint: your function stub is given a visited parameter, which the TA used to plot all visited (yellow) circles at every step, and the current node we are on.
+It is also recommended to pass in start and end points to plot them.

 The TA's output visualizations will soon be added as a reference!!
 Set appropriate aspect ratios, plot sizes, and other aesthetic parameters to ensure that the maze is easily interpretable.

 ## Evaluation